codefellows/portland-201d3/ProjectWeekGuide.md

 - Description of the biggest challenges faced by your team and how you dealt with them as a team.

 ## Individual Contribution
-All team members must contribute to the presentation/live demo of your app on Day 5.
-Your **individual** portion of your project grade depends on your participation as a presenter.
+Even though the project presentation is a team effort, the **individual** portion of your project grade depends in part on your participation as a presenter.

-- Plan ahead and decide which team member will cover which aspects of the app.
-- Choose one person to introduce the app: Describe its purpose, user stories, and how the app addresses the user stories.
-- Each team member must help present the live (web browser) demo.
-- Each team member must help describe the app's code.

-Please prepare for a 30-minute session for you team -- 15 to 20 minutes for your presentation, and the remainder of the half hour for questions from your audience.

 ### Submit
 Please submit the following items in Canvas: